darklamp/ing-sw-2020-Secondari-Vela-Villa/README.md

 The Santorini board game and every related graphical asset belong to Roxley Games (Copyright © Roxley Games 2020).

-This project is licensed under AGPL 3.0; see [here](LICENSE) for a copy of the license.
+This project is licensed under AGPL 3.0; a copy of the license can be found [here](LICENSE).